nilotpal-basu/PokeDex/README.md

 ## Overview

 This project is a Pokédex-inspired Pokémon classifier built using TensorFlow with EfficientNetB0 as the base model.
 The frontend is designed using PyQt6, replicating the UI/UX of a Pokédex.
 Users can upload an image of a Pokémon, and the classifier predicts its name.
-Additionally, Pokémon attributes can be fetched using an API.
+Additionally, Pokémon attributes are fetched using an open-source RESTful API.

 ## Features
 - **Image Classification :** Uses a TensorFlow model with **EfficientNetB0** to classify Pokémon.